bsingh23/nornir_crc_errors/README.md

 The RICH table and CSV file contains the hostname, interface, and the number of CRC errors for each interface with at least 10 CRC errors.

+Script will prompt the user to enter the minimum number of CRC errors

 ## Requirements

 * Python 3.9+